tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 error: could not compile `chapter10` due to 2 previous errors
 ```

 The key line in this error is `cannot move out of type [T], a non-copy slice`.
 With  our non-generic versions of the `largest` function, we were only  tying to find the largest `i32` or `char`.
 As discussed in the "Stack-Only Data: Copy" section in Chapter 4, types like `i32` and `char` that have a known size can be stored on the stack, so they implement the `Copy` trait.
-But when we made the `largest` function generic, it became possible for the `list` parameter to have types in it that don't implement the `Copy` trait.
-Consequently, we wouldn't be able to move the function implement the `ParticalOrd` *and* `Copy` traits, like `i32` and `char` do.
+But when we made the `largest` function generic, it became possible for the `list` parameter to have types in it that don'_t implement the `Copy` trait.
+Consequently, we wouldn'_t be able to move the function implement the `ParticalOrd` *and* `Copy` traits, like `i32` and `char` do.

 Filename: src/main.rs